12.41. DD 41: Wallet Balance and Amount Definitions

 • “counter-party effective amount”: An amount that estimates the effect of the transaction of the balance (either wallet or bank account) of the other party.
 This is usually a conservative estimate, i.e. when sending money, this is the lower bound for the funds that the other party will obtain after fees.

-coins = select-coin(withdraw, mode, instructed_amount)
+coins = select-coin-for-operation(credit, mode, instructed_amount)

 if instructed_amount mode = raw